Willy Telavi: Ministerial office

-Prime Minister
+Prime minister

 In December, just four months after the new government took office, Telavi crossed the floor, joined the opposition and enabled it to bring down the government through a motion of no confidence, carrying it by eight votes to seven.
 The motion was reportedly initiated due to MPs' concerns over certain aspects of the budget, in particular the prospect that the government may no longer fully fund patients' medical costs abroad.
 On 24 December Telavi was elected as the prime minister, defeating foreign affairs and environment minister Enele Sopoaga by another 8–7 vote.
 Appointing his cabinet on the same day, he appointed himself to continue as minister for home affairs.
 (That position was subsequently given to Pelenike Isaia.)

 It was under Telavi's premiership that Tuvalu became, in November 2011, a founding member of the Polynesian Leaders Group, a regional grouping intended to co-operate on a variety of issues including culture and language, education, responses to climate change, and trade and investment.

-In March 2012, Telavi paid a state visit to Abkhazia, meeting president Alexander Ankvab.
 Under Telavi's leadership, in September 2011, Tuvalu had become one of only six countries to grant diplomatic recognition to Abkhazia as a sovereign state.
 The two countries, during Telavi's visit, agreed on free movement of each other's citizens between them, without the need for visas.
 In addition, Telavi was leading a Tuvaluan delegation of electoral monitors for that month's Abkhazian parliamentary election.
 As a response, Georgia cut off diplomatic relations with Tuvalu.

 Telavi delayed calling a by-election after the death of Lotoala Metia, an MP from Nukufetau, until ordered by the High Court to call the by-election.
 On 28 June 2013, the Telavi government lost a crucial by-election in Nukufetau, which gave the opposition a majority of one in parliament.
 The opposition immediately called for the government to reconvene parliament.
 Prime Minister Telavi responded that, under the Constitution, he was only required to convene parliament once a year, and was thus under no obligation to summon it until December 2013.
 The opposition turned to the governor-general, Iakoba Italeli.
 On 3 July, Italeli exercised his reserve powers in ordering parliament to convene, against the prime minister's wishes, on 30 July.